-Samsung Stratosphere set to rocket into Verizon's lineup with 4G LTE connectivity?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Stratosphere set to rocket into Verizon's lineup with 4G LTE connectivity?Alex Wagner - Editorial Director of News and Content

 Hey Verizon customers, we've got a device name that you may want to pay attention to going forward: Samsung Stratosphere.
 This mystery handset already has a support page ready and waiting to go live on Verizon's site, spotted by the folks at Droid-Life, which can be found right here.
 (Which you'll be redirected to if you type "verizonwireless.com/stratospheresupport" into your browser of choice.)
 There's nothing on the page right now, but both the DROID Bionic and DROID 3 have similar pages on Big Red's site.
 To compare, trying to access a page on Verizon's site that doesn't exist at all looks like this.